 When a student reaches the age of 18 or begins to attend a post-secondary institution, regardless of age, all FERPA rights belong to the student.
-This can be a major shift for families as students begin college.
-Before a student begins attending Cornell University, families are encouraged to discuss how they will keep an open dialogue about student experiences, enrollment, and grades.
+This can be a significant shift for families as students begin college.
+Before a student begins attending Cornell University, families are encouraged to discuss how they will maintain an open dialogue about student experiences, enrollment, and grades.

 Disclosure of FERPA protected information to parents or guardians of students is permitted without consent in the following instances:

 - In the best interest of students (dependent students only).